paolofullone/RunningTracker/Readme.md

 K6 can be used to test http/1.1, http/2, websockets, gRPC and even kafka.

+## Portfolio

+Check my [portfolio](https://paolofullone.github.io/) to see my projects and articles.

 ## Conclusion

 In a professional environment, all these tests can be setup together in a Full CI/CD pipeline.
-If such structure is not available we can always collect mannualy the result of each test to document any maintenance or new functionality.
+If such structure is not available we can always collect mannually the result of each test to document any maintenance or new functionality.